< Back

 Objectives:

-Gastric dilatation volvulus (GDV) is associated with a postoperative mortality rate up to 16.5%.
+Gastric dilatation volvulus (GDV) is associated with a postoperative mortality rate of up to 16.5%.
 Disseminated intravascular coagulation (DIC) is diagnosed in up to 59% of dogs with GDV and is a risk factor for mortality.
-This study aimed to assess if the development of DIC can be predicted based on preoperative blood parameters.
+This study aimed to determine whether DIC development can be predicted based on preoperative blood parameters.

 Methods:

-Medical files of dogs that underwent GDV surgery were retrospectively evaluated and preoperative blood analyses were collected.
-The number of dogs that developed clinically overt DIC and died of GDV-related complications and DIC specifically were noted.
-Mann-Whitney U tests were performed to determine if hematology and coagulation times could predict the development of DIC.
+The medical records of dogs that underwent GDV surgery were retrospectively evaluated, and preoperative blood analyses were collected.
+The number of dogs that developed clinically overt DIC and died of GDV-related complications, particularly DIC, was noted.
+Mann-Whitney U tests helped determine whether haematology and coagulation times could predict the development of DIC.

 Results: